lorenarms/Personal_CSharp_Utilities/README.md

 ## Usage

 <p>
-  To see more about each individual program, follow <a href="https://www.youtube.com/playlist?list=PLhz6FAyiBzY52eZyq6O7YqeNtioe5uDQi" target="_blank">this link</a> to the playlist of videos I made that showcase each application.
+  To see more about each individual program, follow <a href="https://www.youtube.com/playlist?list=PLhz6FAyiBzY52eZyq6O7YqeNtioe5uDQi" target="_blank" rel="noopener noreferrer">this link</a> to the playlist of videos I made that showcase each application.
 </p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>